ZK-Garage/plonk/README.md

 The `plonk-hashing` module is set to contain several hashing algorithms, commencing with an optimised implementation of the Poseidon hashing algorithm generic for both plonk-style arithmetic representation and R1CS.
 Which will be extended but not limited to Reinforced Concrete and Blake2s.

+The `plonk-book` is a module which contains a detailed overview of the working parts within a EC based ZKP system, with explanation of some of the characteristics particular to PLONK, e.g. Lagrange bases.
+There is a also a chapter on the construction of the PLONK algorithms, as well as an explanation of the implementations features and details specific to this repository.

 Please, if you're interested in collaborating, contributing or just discussing, you can join our Discord here: <https://discord.gg/XWJdhVf37F>

 ## Features